comeoninc/aurora/README.md

 Then run `au cypress` to run cypress in interactive mode.

 To perform a test-run and reports the results, do `au cypress --run`.

+This project is bootstrapped by [aurelia-cli](https://github.com/aurelia/cli).
+For more information, go to https://aurelia.io/docs/cli/webpack